ConiferLabsWA/flan-ul2-alpaca/README.md

 Rapid recent advancements in the natural language processing (NLP) space have been extraordinary.
 Large Language Models (LLMs) like Meta's LLaMA are getting a lot of attention with their remarkable generative abilities however, many people are looking at the implications of these projects and looking for ways to leverage the technology in a commercial setting.
 Unfortunately, many LLMs (ie LLaMA, Vicuna) are limited by their licensing, restricting opportunities for usage within businesses and products.

 To address this issue, the entirely open-source [Flan-UL2 model](https://huggingface.co/google/flan-ul2), built by Google on the [Flan-T5](https://arxiv.org/abs/2210.11416) encoder-decoder framework, is an excellent alternative to LLMs with more restrictive licensing.
 Flan-UL2 is accessible for commercial applications and fine-tuned on academic NLP tasks, providing exceptional performance in comparison to models of similar size across various benchmarks.
-Additionally, with a receptive field of 2048 token is suitable for a number of LLM tasks including [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401).
+Additionally, with a receptive field of 2048 tokens it is suitable for a number of LLM tasks including [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401).

 ### Environment Setup

 ```
-conda conifer create -f environment.yml
+conda env create -f environment.yml
 conda activate conifer
-pip install -r requirements.txt
 ```

 If you are running in a Unix environment and loading the model in 8 bit mode, you may encounter this error from bitsandbytes: